 Few American organizations have been around long enough to see two pandemics.
 Catholic Extension, founded in 1905, was on the frontlines of Catholic ministry during the 1918 Spanish Flu.
 A century later, we are facing another global health crisis.

-The response and circumstances around COVID-19 has been both unique and reminiscent of the past.
+The response and circumstances around the coronavirus has been both unique and reminiscent of the past.

-Take a look at how American Catholics have responded to two pandemics, 102 years apart.
+Take a look at how American Catholics have responded to two pandemics, 1918 Flu vs Coronavirus, 102 years apart.

 Catholic leaders change plans to make a difference.

 THEN: Priests supported by Catholic Extension traveled by rail to minister to Catholics in remote towns.
-The Spanish Flu stopped the line temporarily.
+The 1918 Flu stopped the line temporarily.

 In the meantime, our founder Francis Clement Kelley used his time to advocate for religious freedom.